Today’s post is all about how to declutter fast!

 - Declutter somewhere easy: working on an easier space to declutter lets you make progress more quickly and easily.
 The bathroom, pantry, coat closet, etc. are great places to tackle because the decluttering decisions are often easier in these spaces.

 Come back to these 3 easy decluttering projects any time you need to make some quick decluttering progress or get your momentum going again.

 12. Get things out of the house quickly

 A very important part of learning how to declutter fast is making sure the items you’re getting rid of are actually leaving your house!

 Plan and schedule when to get the things you’re decluttering out of your house.
-Don’t let clutter you’re getting rid of sit too long.
+Don’t let the clutter you’re getting rid of sit too long.
 Not only will it continue being clutter in your space, but even worse, there’s a good chance it’ll slowly get spread back out over the house undoing all of your hard work!

-Plan ahead for what you’ll do with stuff you’re getting rid of.
+Plan ahead for what you’ll do with the stuff you’re getting rid of.
 Then schedule regular times to get it out of the house.